 Once the fabric absorbs water its drying speed is important too.
-A base layer that doesn’t dry quickly will leave you feeling pretty cold once you stop moving about.
+A base layer that doesn’t dry quickly will leave you feeling pretty cold once you stop moving.

-Thicker fabrics may insulate better but if you’re going to work up a sweat you’ll find that they don’t dry as quickly as thinner fabrics do.
+Thicker fabrics insulate better, but once you work up a sweat you’ll find they don’t dry as quickly as thinner fabrics.

 Wool has good resistance to water absorption and takes quite a lot of moisture before it actually feels wet.
-It doesn’t dry as fast as synthetic fabrics though.
+Once wet, it doesn’t dry as fast as synthetics though.

 Fabric Weights – which one do I need?

 The thicker the base layer the more insulation it will offer.
-Your choice really comes down to the temperatures you’re expecting as well as the level of activity you plan on.
-If you’re going to engage in aerobic activity like skiing or climbing then you’ll want a lighter weight base layer to shift that moisture without making you too hot.
+Your choice really comes down to the temperatures you’re expecting, as well as the level of activity you plan on.
+If you’re going to be doing aerobic activity such as skiing or climbing then you’ll want a lighter weight base layer to shift that moisture without making you too hot.

-If you’re going to be walking in really cold conditions then a heavier weight base layer is a better option.
+If you’re going to be walking in really cold conditions then a heavier weight is a better option.
 As a rule of thumb:

 Besides the outdoor temperatures you also need to consider your own metabolism.
-Do you get hot really quickly or do you tend to stay cold even while moving around?
+Do you get hot really quickly or do you tend to stay cold even while exercising?